 The hand-held Garmin Montana is another popular GPS to use in the Honda Pioneer.
-Riders like the Garmin Montana because it has all the trails preloaded with the birds-eye view to give you satellite imagery worldwide.
+Riders like the Garmin Montana have all the trails preloaded with the birds-eye view to give you satellite imagery worldwide.
 The Garmin Alpha GPS unit is another popular portable navigational tool.
 It is waterproof can be thrown around your neck or attached to your buggy with a clip-in mount.
-For riders that want Garmin-quality coverage on a bigger screen, they make Garmin bluetooth adapters that work with Apple tablets.
-You can download things like Polaris’ Ride Command App or an app called Marine Ways and get more detail than a traditional GPS unit with the larger screen of the tabled.
+For riders that want Garmin-quality coverage on a bigger screen, they make Garmin Bluetooth adapters that work with Apple tablets.
+You can download things like Polaris’ Ride Command App or an app called Marine Ways and get more detail than a traditional GPS unit with the tabled larger screen.
 Whatever style of GPS you’re after and regardless of the functionality you require in a GPS unit, we’ve got the latest gadgets for navigating trails, marking locations, and tracking rides as well as ride metrics such as speed and altitude.